top of page

 The Human Factor in Cybersecurity

-The “humans” are the weakest link in creating safe and secured computer environments.
+The “humans” are the weakest link in creating safe and secure computer environments.

-Most organizations concentrate on securing computers utilizing more and more sophisticated cybersecurity protection, but resources should be proportionally allocated to prevent human errors which result in 88% of data breaches.
+Most organizations concentrate on securing computers, utilizing increasingly sophisticated cybersecurity protection, but resources should be proportionally allocated to prevent human errors, which result in 88% of data breaches.

 It is not easy to eliminate human errors.
-We could not replace faulty human actions in the way we replace non-functional lightbulbs.
-But as with lightbulbs we can create maintenance steps that will reduce if not eliminate chances of human errors.
+We cannot replace faulty human actions in the way we replace non-functional lightbulbs.
+But like lightbulbs, we can create maintenance steps that will reduce, if not eliminate, the chances of human errors.

-Knowing the steps that keep computer systems and data safe can be the difference between being a successful business or going under.
+Knowing the steps to keep computer systems and data safe can be the difference between being a successful business and going under.

-Today we will describe the most common mechanism used by cybercriminals to gain access.
+Today, we will describe the most common mechanism cybercriminals use to gain access.

 Email Phishing

-If the recipient opens a file attachment, clicks on a link to a malicious website or responds with login credentials, this activates the ability for hackers to access corporate computers.
+If the recipient opens a file attachment, clicks on a link to a malicious website, or responds with login credentials, hackers can access corporate computers.

 How to spot Email Phishing

 • Email requests for urgent actions.
-Can be threatening if actions are not taken or loss of opportunity.
+It can be threatening if actions are not taken or there is a loss of opportunity.

 • Bad Grammar and Spelling Mistakes.
 Many Phishing Emails originate from countries where English is not the first language.

-• Unfamiliar person name, Email address or Domain Names.
-Check that email originates from the stated organization you are familiar with.
+• Unfamiliar person name, Email address, or Domain Name.
+Check that the email originates from the organization you are familiar with.
 If there is a link, hovering the mouse over it will display URL information.
-Often the URL can appear very similar to authentic one.
+Often, the URL can appear very similar to an authentic one.
 For example, instead of google.com, your email originated from gogle.co.

 • Suspicious Attachments.
-Attachments from outside the company should always be treated as suspect containing malware.
+Attachments from outside the company should always be treated as suspects containing malware.

-• Email Requesting Computer or Application Credentials, Payment Information or Sensitive Data.
-IT or company employees would never request for such information via email.
-Beware of email pages that look like a login screen asking you to login to the applications.
+• Email Requesting Computer or Application Credentials, Payment Information, or Sensitive Data.
+IT or company employees would never request such information via email.
+Beware of email pages that look like login screens, asking you to log in to the applications.

 Below is one example I received recently from “Home Depot”:

-Hackers become more sophisticated in their abilities to target specific users.
-They can employ scans of your social media pages such as Facebook to find more information about you.
-Information on social media, such as names of your kids or pets can be used in messages targeting you.
+Hackers have become more sophisticated in their ability to target specific users.
+They can scan your social media pages, such as Facebook, to find more information about you.
+Information on social media, such as the names of your kids or pets, can be used in messages targeting you.

 Pause before you click